invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/README.md

 Before installing this extension, set up the following Firebase services in your Firebase project:

 - [Cloud Firestore](https://firebase.google.com/docs/firestore) to store customer & subscription details.
+  - Follow the steps in the [documentation](https://firebase.google.com/docs/firestore/quickstart#create) to create a Cloud Firestore database.
 - [Firebase Authentication](https://firebase.google.com/docs/auth) to enable different sign-up options for your users.
+  - Enable the sign-in methods in the [Firebase console](https://console.firebase.google.com/project/_/authentication/providers) that you want to offer your users.

 Then, in the [Stripe Dashboard](https://dashboard.stripe.com):